alt-romes/ghengin/README.md

 ## Demos

 See the executables from `ghegin-games.cabal` in the `examples/` directory.

+The working examples are the following.
+In sequence, they build up to a "user-space" higher-level engine using the Core of the engine only (`ghengin-core`).

+* `simple-triangle` is a simple 2D triangle
+* `simple-cube` is a simple 3D cube (no projections)
+* More to come...

 The few work in progress/unpolished executables are:
 * `ocean-waves`
 * `planets-core`